 The Isle of Man’s Growth and Diversity recognised by Sovereign Credit Agency

-‘The Isle of Man is still punching above it weight’, according to Tina Rawlinson, director of Cavendish Trust, who reports on recent good news for the small Island economy.
+‘The Isle of Man is still punching above it weight’, according to the lead director of Cavendish Trust, who reports on recent good news for the small Island economy.

-‘On the 27 September 2016 Moody’s announced that the Isle of Man’s (IOM) sovereign credit rating would remain unchanged at Aa1, and whilst the negative outlook also remains, this is lessened to a large extent by the robust finances and undoubted resilience of the Island’s diverse and growing economy’ says Rawlinson.
+‘On the 27 September 2016 Moody’s announced that the Isle of Man’s (IOM) sovereign credit rating would remain unchanged at Aa1, and whilst the negative outlook also remains, this is lessened to a large extent by the robust finances and undoubted resilience of the Island’s diverse and growing economy’.

 The report also points out that the Isle of Man’s economic growth is stronger and less volatile than that of other offshore centres due to its diversification away from banking towards high growth sectors such as ICT, which Moody’s states helps to balance the relatively small economy.